Bill Text: CA SB1330 | 2023-2024 | Regular Session | Amended

 SB 1330, as amended, Archuleta.
 Urban retail water supplier: water use.

-Existing law requires an urban retail water supplier to calculate its urban water use objective no later than January 1, 2024, and by January 1 every year thereafter.
+Existing law requires an urban retail water supplier to calculate its urban water use objective no later than January 1, 2024, and by January 1 every year thereafter, and to be composed of the sum of specified data, including aggregate residential water use.
 Existing law requires each urban retail water supplier’s water use objective to be composed of the sum of specified aggregate estimates, including efficient outdoor irrigation of landscape areas with dedicated irrigation meters or equivalent technology in connection with water used by commercial water users, industrial water users, institutional water users, and large landscape water users (CII).
-Existing law requires an urban retail water supplier to submit reports to the department, Department of Water Resources, as provided, by the same dates.
+Existing law requires an urban retail water supplier to submit reports to the Department of Water Resources, as provided, by the same dates.

 Existing law requires the department, in coordination with the board, to submit a report to the Legislature on the progress of urban retail water suppliers towards achieving their urban water use objective on or before January 1, 2028.